-- Increased mental health challenges: More than one-third of all Vermonters reported anxiety and depression symptoms in 2021.
-The growth in the suicide rate is among the fastest in the nation. - Of the 6,000 Vermonters age 12-17 reporting depression symptoms in 2021, 41% did not get treatment.
-25% of all people who chose not to get mental health treatment did so because of cost. - More Vermonters are turning to the emergency room for basic medical care and to their primary care doctors for help with social and economic needs, like finding safe, affordable housing and getting access to healthy foods. - Growing substance use: 22% of Vermonters ages 12 and older reported using cannabis in the last 30 days, compared to 12% nationally. - Vermont saw a 10% increase in opioid-related deaths from 2021-2022. - Fewer and fewer Vermonters are going to the dentist, citing a lack of available providers.
+- Of the 6,000 Vermonters age 12-17 reporting depression symptoms in 2021, 41% did not get treatment.
+25% of all people who chose not to get mental health treatment did so because of cost. - More Vermonters are turning to the emergency room for basic medical care and to their primary care doctors for help with social and economic needs, like finding safe, affordable housing and getting access to healthy foods. - Increasing substance use: 22% of Vermonters ages 12 and older reported using cannabis in the last 30 days, compared to 12% nationally. - Vermont saw a 10% increase in opioid-related deaths from 2021-2022. - Fewer and fewer Vermonters are going to the dentist, citing a lack of available providers.